ptti/ptti/README-Assumptions.md

 they have recovered from the disease or died would be useful for contact tracing.

+### Testing applies only to undiagnosed people

+When computing costs, in some scenarios we consider the possibility of widespread testing that only identifies infectious people.
+This testing, for costing purposes, is considered applied only to people who are undiagnosed - identified neither by previous tests nor by contact tracing as potentially infected.
+The ones who are already diagnosed are considered as not being tested, since it would be redundant to do so.

 ### Contact tracing is proportional to having at least one contact

 Our [contact tracing approximation] is formulated such that contacts are traced